Tips for Your First Ride to Big Bend National Park

 Camping fees start at $14 per night in addition to the entrance fee.
 If you’re on an ADV or overlanding vehicle, and plan to take advantage of the dirt roads throughout the park, there are numerous primitive campgrounds.
 These primitive campsites require backcountry permits, which are $10.

-Things to Do in Big Bend National Park
+Things to Do in Big Bend National Park on a Motorcycle

-If you enter the park from Marathon/Persimmon Gap entrance station, you’ll get to have a beautiful view of the Chisos as you make your way south on highway 380 to Panther Junction.
+If you enter the park from Marathon/Persimmon Gap entrance station, you’ll get to have a beautiful view of the Chisos as you make your way south on Highway 380 to Panther Junction.
 If you take a left in Panther Junction, the main park road will take you 20 miles south to the Rio Grande Village campground and Boquillas border crossing.
 This road is also where you’ll find the Rio Grande Tunnel, the first tunnel ever constructed on a Texas roadway.

 If you are a Dual Sport rider, you’ll be happy to know that there are even more miles of primitive roads in Big Bend than there are paved.
 In fact, I saw more dual sports in Big Bend than I did cruisers.
 You can read more about those roads, here.
 If getting off the highway is more your style, this is definitely a National Park that you’ll have fun in.